PlaceOS/docs/key-concepts/drivers.md

 - Control any functionality of the external systems and handle any incoming data

 ## Logic Drivers
-- **Coordinate** actions across modules and build complex behaviours.
+- **Coordinate** actions across modules and build complex behaviors.
 - Don't map to specific physical objects
 - Represent abstract or conceptual functions
 - May use a variety of devices or software platforms